w3c/wai-tutorials/source/page-structure/regions.html.erb.md

 ## Page footer

-{::nomarkdown}<%= image_tag 'page-structure-footer.png', srcset: '../../img/page-structure-footer.png, ../../img/page-structure-footer@2x.png 2x, ../../img/page-structure-footer@3x.png 3x', :alt => '', :class => "symbol" %>{:/nomarkdown} Similar to the page header, most websites also have a region at the bottom of every page that contains site-wide content, such as copyright information, privacy statements, or disclaimers.
+{::nomarkdown}<%= image_tag 'page-structure-footer.png', srcset: image_path('page-structure-footer.png') + ', ' + image_path('page-structure-footer@2x.png') + ' 2x, ' + image_path('page-structure-footer@3x.png') + ' 3x', :alt => '', :class => "symbol" %>{:/nomarkdown} Similar to the page header, most websites also have a region at the bottom of every page that contains site-wide information, such as copyright information, privacy statements, or disclaimers.
 HTML5 provides the `<footer>` element, which can be used to define such a region.

 {::nomarkdown}
 <%= notes_start %>